 The Department of Applied Social Studies offers a stimulating, multidisciplinary environment that puts itself at the forefront of the study of a range of contemporary social issues such as creativity, identity, investigation and insecurity.
 Our dynamic staff are leading innovative undergraduate programmes; their wealth of experience in teaching, research and practice helps our students address many questions that are crucial to understanding the rapidly changing world in the twenty-first century.

-The department is the home to an exciting, popular range of undergraduate programmes in Criminology, Forensic Studies and Sociology.
+The department is the home to an exciting and popular range of undergraduate programmes in Criminology, Forensic Studies and Sociology.
 We will soon be offering Geography as well.
 These courses draw on the expertise of our own staff as well as others from across the University and beyond.
-They produce informed, engaged, critical graduates who are experts in their own field but who are able to look beyond the boundaries of their own disciplines to find the solutions to problems.
+They produce informed, engaged, critical graduates who are experts in their own field but able to look beyond the boundaries of their own disciplines to find solutions to problems.